Public school (United Kingdom): Early history

 In 1382 William of Wykeham, Bishop of Winchester and Chancellor of England, founded Winchester College.
 In 1440 Henry VI founded Eton College.
-These schools had significantly larger foundations than the existing local grammar schools, had high level political patronage and also accepted "non-local" pupils.
+These schools had significantly larger foundations than the existing local grammar schools, had high level political patronage, and also accepted "non-local" pupils.
 This was "the start of a new kind of school".
-Elizabeth I refounded Westminster School in 1560, with new statutes to select 40 Queen's Scholars.
+Elizabeth I refounded Westminster School in 1560, with new statutes, to select forty Queen's Scholars.
 This created a "triad" of privileged schools—Winchester, Eton and Westminster.
 From the 16th century onward, boys' boarding schools continued to be founded or endowed for public use.

 Daniel Defoe in The Compleat English Gentleman of 1728, writes of "the great schools of Eton, Winchester, Westminster, Felsted, Bishop Stortford (sic), Canterbury and others, where the children—nay, the eldest sons—of some of the best families in England have been educated."

-By the end of the 17th century the London day schools St Paul's and Merchant Taylors', together with the charitable foundations Christ's Hospital and Charterhouse had developed an elevated "standing in popular regard".

-By the end of the 18th century two local grammar schools, Harrow and Rugby, had achieved national fame.
-In the case of Harrow, political sponsorship by aristocratic Whig politician James Brydges (later Duke of Chandos) played a significant role but also, as was the case too with Rugby, an exemplary headmaster was a key factor in raising the status of the school.
-This phenomenon was also seen at Shrewsbury where Samuel Butler was headmaster between 1798 and 1836.
+By the end of the 17th century, the London day schools St Paul's and Merchant Taylors', together with the charitable foundations of Christ's Hospital and Charterhouse, had developed an elevated "standing in popular regard".
+By the end of the 18th century, two local grammar schools, Harrow and Rugby, had achieved national fame.
+In the case of Harrow, political sponsorship by aristocratic Whig politician James Brydges (later Duke of Chandos) played a significant role, but also, as was the case too with Rugby, an exemplary headmaster was a key factor in raising the status of the school.
+This phenomenon was also seen at Shrewsbury, where Samuel Butler was headmaster between 1798 and 1836.

 In 1801 William Vincent, headmaster of Westminster published A Defence of Public Education.
 It contains the text "...comprize under the expression of Public Schools?
 Are we to understand only Winchester, Eton and Westminster? or are we to extend our notion, as we ought to do, to the other three great schools in the Metropolis; to Harrow, Rugby, Manchester, Wakefield and many more of equal magnitude in the North?"